kumarkirankg/medprep/README.md

 Clinical note routed to GP / pharmacist
 ```

 The frontend is a single HTML file hosted on GitHub Pages.
-API calls are proxied through a Cloudflare Worker so the key is never exposed in the browser or source code.

 ---

 ## Tech stack